 SECTION 3.
 The annual membership fee for Active members shall be paid to the treasurer of a chartered local education association, except when membership in a local association has been waived and transmitted to the association treasurer/comptroller.
 Dues paid by electronic funds transfer will be transmitted directly to NSEA.
-Local dues transmitted to NSEA by electronic fund transfer will be remitted to the local association treasury.
+Local dues transmitted to the local association treasury.
 Fees for other classes of membership may be paid directly to the association treasurer/comptroller.